Viagra is an effective medication for treating Erectile Dysfunction (ED) in men or AMAB.

 Heart problems

 Viagra is usually safe for most men to treat their erection problems.
-But people with prevailing health conditions may be at an enhanced risk of facing side effects of Viagra.
+However, people with prevailing health conditions may be at an enhanced risk of facing side effects of Viagra.

 This does not necessarily mean that Viagra will result in adverse side effects in people with underlying health issues.

-Viagra does not play a direct role in causing heart problems such as myocardial fraction and stroke.
+Viagra does not play a direct role in causing heart problems such as myocardial function and stroke.

-But the medication may interact with other medicines, such as nitrates, to cause extremely low blood pressure.
+However, the medication may interact with other medicines, such as Nitrates, to cause extremely low blood pressure.

 Severely low blood pressure may cause dizziness or lightheadedness.
 It may cause heart attack or stroke in rare cases due to extremely low blood pressure.